 What's the difference between PG and VG eliquids?

 While all of our eliquids will contain a mix of both of these ingredients, you can select one that is made up mainly of PG, or one that is primarily VG.
-We use an 80:20 ratio in both our PG and VG Standard Eliquid Range and a 70:30 ratio in both our VG and PG UK Made Range.
+We use a 50:50 ratio our Standard eliquid range and a 70:30 ratio in our UK Made range.

 Propylene Glycol (PG) is the ingredient that is found in almost all eliquids and usually is present in the largest quantity.
 PG is very effective at carrying flavour and producing throat hit, meaning the eliquid produces a satisfying vape.